inab/EMBO-bioinfocore-2021/docs/programme/D3S3DMDS.md

 - Participants are aware of existing frameworks and trainings for data stewardship
 - Participants have set out their first next steps related to these topics for their own facility  (to put in their personal plan at the end of the Course)

-## Describe what the participant will be doing (specially for practical parts)
+## What will the participants be doing?
 - Menti to identify their current challenges
 - Interactive session
 - Wrapping up with summarizing practical next steps